brfong11/literacies-digital-garden/content/capitalism.md

-An economic system based wage slavery.
+An economic system based on wage slavery.

+#in-progress